 These self-care tips can help you manage your condition:

 - Switch pain relievers.
-To help prevent bleeding episodes, talk with your doctor before taking blood-thinning medications — such as aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen (Aleve, Anaprox).
-Your doctor may instead recommend pain and fever relievers such as acetaminophen (Tylenol, others).
+To help prevent bleeding episodes, talk with your doctor before taking blood-thinning medications — such as aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).
+Your doctor might instead recommend pain and fever relievers such as acetaminophen (Tylenol, others).

 - Tell your doctors and dentist.
-Let your doctors or dentist know that you have von Willebrand disease before you have any type of surgery, start a new medication or give birth.
+Let your doctors or dentist know that you have von Willebrand disease before you have surgery, start a new medication or give birth.
 Also mention whether anyone in your family has a history of excessive bleeding.

 - Be active and safe.
-Exercise as part of attaining or maintaining a healthy weight.
+Exercise is part of attaining or maintaining a healthy weight.
 Avoid activities that could cause bruising, such as football, wrestling and hockey.

 Preparing for your appointment

-You're likely to start by seeing your family doctor if you think you have a bleeding problem.
-But in some cases when you call to set up an appointment, you may be referred to a doctor who specializes in the diagnosis and treatment of bleeding disorders (hematologist).
+You'll likely see your family doctor if you think you have a bleeding problem.
+You then might be referred to a doctor who specializes in the diagnosis and treatment of bleeding disorders (hematologist).

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, ask if you need to do anything in advance.
-You may need to follow dietary restrictions or fast for eight to 10 hours if blood tests are scheduled.
+Ask about pre-appointment restrictions when you make the appointment.
+You might need to follow dietary restrictions or fast for 8-10 hours if blood tests are scheduled.

-- List any bleeding signs or symptoms you've had, including how often, its severity and for how long.
-For example, your doctor will want to know if you had a history of nosebleeds or easy bruising since childhood or — for women — if your periods have been extended and heavy since you first started menstruating.
+- Signs or symptoms that involve bleeding, including how often, how severe and for how long.
+Include unusual bruising.
+Your doctor will want to know if you have a history of nosebleeds or easy bruising since childhood.
+If you menstruate, are your periods extended and heavy?

-For von Willebrand disease, some basic questions to ask your doctor include:
+For von Willebrand disease, questions to ask your doctor include: